rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 Raw Transport Options
 ~~~~~~~~~~~~~~~~~~~~~
+**Note:** These options are only available in the Tradditional C++ API
+implementation.

 -  ``-rawTransport``

-   Use sockets as a transport instead of DDS protocol.
+   Use sockets as a transport instead of a DDS protocol.
 This option supports
    ``UDPv4`` and Shared Memory (``SHMEM``).
    Some of the *RTI Connext DDS* parameters are not supported when using
    sockets.